Contrasting CONMED (CNMD) & Its Competitors

-CONMED (NASDAQ:CNMD – Get Rating) is one of 71 publicly-traded companies in the “Electromedical equipment” industry, but how does it compare to its competitors?
-We will compare CONMED to related companies based on the strength of its analyst recommendations, valuation, risk, dividends, institutional ownership, profitability and earnings.
+CONMED (NASDAQ:CNMD – Get Rating) is one of 71 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its competitors?
+We will compare CONMED to related businesses based on the strength of its dividends, analyst recommendations, valuation, earnings, institutional ownership, profitability and risk.

+47.6% of shares of all “Electromedical equipment” companies are owned by institutional investors.
+4.9% of CONMED shares are owned by company insiders.
+Comparatively, 12.4% of shares of all “Electromedical equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

+CONMED pays an annual dividend of $0.80 per share and has a dividend yield of 0.9%.
+CONMED pays out -28.2% of its earnings in the form of a dividend.
+As a group, “Electromedical equipment” companies pay a dividend yield of 2.4% and pay out -326.3% of their earnings in the form of a dividend.
+CONMED lags its competitors as a dividend stock, given its lower dividend yield and higher payout ratio.

 Analyst Recommendations